Why the Wi-Fi Symbol?

 The ask is to make the #SwitchforNature and join the movement for a renewables future.

 Climate change affects our bushfire seasons, coral bleaching, food production when there’s little rain and water scarcity, and drives home the need to transition to clean energy.

-Ensure the future of our planet is at the top of the agenda.
-Take part in the biggest Earth Hour ever, with millions of people in over 180 countries taking part to raise their voice for nature.
+Take part in the biggest Earth Hour ever, with millions of people in 190 countries taking part to make the #SwitchforNature.